Kmarz23/HelgxCmd/README.md

 # HelgxCmd
-This is a gnu/linux terminal frontend that is intended to make it easier for beginners to work with the terminal.
+This is a gnu/linux terminal overlay that is intended to make it easier for beginners to work with the terminal.
 It requires a Debian-based distribution.